The Shocking Reality of Child Abuse Statistics in Australia

 - Whether the child has experienced maltreatment previously

-- Whether the child has disability, and the nature of that disability
+- Whether the child has a disability and the nature of that disability

 - The family characteristics and circumstances of the child